- Apply to UW

 Stealing, or otherwise improperly obtaining, copies of an examination before or after its administration.

 All quotes and ideas from other sources should be properly attributed.

 The penalty for committing academic dishonesty and/or plagiarism in the MPA program is a grade of “F” for the entire course.
 In addition, a letter will be placed in your University “citizenship” file.
 The University and the MPA program take Academic Dishonesty very seriously.

-The University Regulation that outlines academic dishonesty (UW Regulation 6-802) can be found here.
+Read the University Regulation that outlines academic dishonesty (UW Regulation 6-802).

-In addition, the department’s statement on academic dishonesty can be found here.
+Also read the department’s statement on academic dishonesty.